lsst-sqre/sqr-000/index.rst

 .. _niche:

-Technotes' niche in the Data Management communication landscape
+Technotes' Niche in the Data Management Communication Landscape
 ===============================================================

 DM already has a myriad of communication channels.